fabriziosalmi/reverse-proxy-manager/README.md

 - [Let's Encrypt](https://letsencrypt.org/) for free SSL certificates
 - [ModSecurity](https://modsecurity.org/) for WAF capabilities
 - [All contributors](https://github.com/fabriziosalmi/reverse-proxy-manager/graphs/contributors) who have helped with the project

+## Important Note

+This application is designed to be used exclusively via Docker Compose.
+Running the application outside of Docker Compose is not supported and may lead to unexpected behavior.